madhuvarshinina/prompt-engineering-portfolio/Madhuvarshini_NA_PromptEngineering.md

 Total employees = 150 + 18 + 3.75
 = 171.75

 Rounding to the nearest whole employee, the company will have 172 employees after hiring.
+The problem results in fractional employee counts because the percentages do not divide evenly.
+In practice, employee counts would be rounded appropriately by the company.

 #### Comparison
 ##### Analysis